AlpacaTunnel/alpaca-bridge/README.md

-# alpaca-bridge
+# alpaca-container

-Shadowsocks/Squid via alpaca-py tunnel.
+Shadowsocks/Squid via alpaca-tunnel.

 ## Usage

 There 2 files need to change:

-- `config.json`: configuration of alpaca-py.
+- `config.json`: configuration of alpaca-tunnel.
-- `secrets.txt`: alpaca-py peers and PSKs.
+- `secrets.txt`: alpaca-tunnel peers and PSKs.

 You can edit these 2 files, and build into the Docker image, or you can mount them from Docker host.